cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 ### Make sure you can get a permit

-You may not be able to get a new permit right away if your property currently has an [open or expired permit](/residential-toolkit/can-i-get-a-permit/).
-You may also be unable to get a permit if you have already reached the maximum amount of impervious coverage on your property.
-If this happens, reconsider your deck materials or design.
+You may not be able to get a new permit right away if your property currently has an [expired permit](/residential-toolkit/can-i-get-a-permit/).
+You may also not be able to get a permit if you have already reached the maximum amount of impervious coverage on your property.
+If this happens, reconsider your deck materials or design and come in for a consultation to find out if you can get a permit.

 ---